projectcontour/contour/site/content/guides/gateway-api.md

 - A GatewayClass named `sample-gatewayclass` that abstracts the infrastructure-specific configuration from Gateways.
 - A Gateway named `contour` in namespace `projectcontour`.
 This gateway will serve the test application through routing rules deployed in the next step.

+See the next section (Testing the Gateway API) on how to test it all out!

 ### Testing the Gateway API